 Fulfilled through their blood, eternal riches

-E((Ethel) is better known as the Odal Rune and is the Rune of our homeland.
 Our homeland is very dear to us.
 It was won and defended by our forebears.
-It is our duty to treasure it, defend it and pass it on to our own descendents.
+It is our duty to treasure it, defend it and pass it on to our own descendants.

 We enjoy its riches, the security and fulfilment it gives us.
-But we should treat our folklands with respect and not exploit them for greed or selfishness.
+But we should treat our homelands with respect and not exploit them for greed or selfishness.

-It is interesting that E is very similar to N (Ing) and that it immediately follows this Rune.
-This seems to reinforce the bonds of common blood and soil that exist between our folk, our homeland and Ing Frey as our progenitor and patron of fertility and prosperity.
-The fact that both Runes contain g (Gifu) emphasises that these are gifts to us - from Ing Frey.
+It is interesting that Ethel is very similar to the Ing Rune and that it immediately follows it.
+This seems to reinforce the bonds of common blood and soil that exist between our folk, our homeland and Ing Frey as our mythological progenitor and patron of fertility and prosperity.
+The fact that both Runes contain g (Gifu) emphasises that these are gifts to us.

 dæg byþ drihtnes sond deore mannum